miklosban/im-dashboard/README.md

 Functionalities:

 - OIDC authentication
-- Display user's deployments
+- Display user's infrastructures
-- Display deployment details, template and log
+- Display infrastructure details, template and log
-- Delete deployment
+- Delete infrastructure
-- Create new deployment
+- Create new infrastructure

 The im-dashboard is a Python application built with the [Flask](http://flask.pocoo.org/) microframework; [Flask-Dance](https://flask-dance.readthedocs.io/en/latest/) is used for Openid-Connect/OAuth2 integration.